Baileys Frosting

 Is This Frosting Safe for Kids to Eat?

-While the ABV of Baileys is only 17% and we don’t use a ton of it in this recipe, I still don’t recommend feeding this frosting to children.
+While the ABV of Bailey’s is only 17%, and we don’t use a ton of it in this recipe, I still don’t recommend feeding this frosting to children.

-Unlike alcohol in baked goods which mostly evaporates in the oven, the alcohol in this frosting is here to stay.
+Unlike alcohol in baked goods, which mostly evaporates in the oven, the alcohol in this frosting is here to stay.
 And to be honest, I’m pretty happy about that!

-If you’re looking for a kid-friendly St. Patrick’s day frosting, I recommend using my american buttercream recipe and coloring it green with gel food coloring.
+If you’re looking for a kid-friendly St. Patrick’s Day frosting, I recommend using my American buttercream recipe and coloring it green with gel food coloring.

 Should I Use a Paddle Attachment or a Paddle Mixer?

-Now onto the age old question of paddle vs. whisk attachment.
+Now, onto the age-old question of paddle vs. whisk attachment.

 This frosting recipe doesn’t discriminate.
-You can use a paddle attachment, whisk attachment, or a hand mixer!
+You can use a paddle attachment, a whisk attachment, or a hand mixer!

 I prefer using a paddle attachment when I’m making frosting for a cake because I find it makes smoother frosting.